 • The area around Alki Beach was named by the Chinook tribe meaning "eventually" or "by and by."
 Today, Alki Beach is considered one of Seattle's hippest, laid-back beach scenes.

-• Stretching 28-miles long, Long Beach, WA is the largest and longest sandy beach in the Northwest.
+• Stretching for 28-miles, Long Beach, WA is the largest and longest sandy beach in the Northwest.

 • After missing the entrance to what was later named the Columbia River, English explorer John Meares dubbed the headland jutting out into the Pacific Ocean "Cape Disappointment."
 Today, Cape Disappointment State Park happily features 27 miles of ocean beach, two lighthouses, camping and spectacularly scenic hiking trails.